Saudization 2026: Nitaqat Quotas & Closed Roles for Expats

 The acceleration is real

-Saudi Arabia's Saudization programme — the Nitaqat system that assigns localization quotas to private-sector employers — is entering its most aggressive phase.
-MHRSD has outlined a three-year plan running from 2026 to 2028 that targets 340,000 additional private-sector jobs for Saudi nationals, with 269+ individual professions now carrying specific localization percentages rather than relying solely on overall workforce ratios.
+Saudi Arabia's Saudization programme, the Nitaqat system that assigns localization quotas to private-sector employers, is entering its most aggressive phase.
+MHRSD has outlined a three-year plan running from 2026 to 2028 that targets 340,000+ additional private-sector jobs for Saudi nationals, with 269+ individual professions now carrying specific localization percentages rather than relying solely on overall workforce ratios (AstroLabs on Saudization 2025-2026 expansion) (Envoy Global on Saudization & Nitaqat).

-For expat professionals working in or considering a move to the Kingdom, this isn't background noise.
-It's a structural shift that's reshaping which roles remain accessible and which are effectively closing.
+For expat professionals working in or considering a move to the Kingdom, this is not background noise.
+It is a structural shift that is reshaping which roles remain accessible and which are effectively closing.

 What's changed in 2026

-A critical administrative change arrives on April 15, 2026: all Saudi employee contracts must be formally documented in the Qiwa platform to count toward Saudization percentages.
+A critical administrative change arrives with the Unified Employment Contract Initiative, announced by MHRSD under the broader Qiwa digital compliance programme (Clyde & Co on the Unified Employment Contract Initiative): all Saudi employee contracts must be formally documented in the Qiwa platform to count toward Saudization percentages.
+As with all MHRSD deadlines, confirm the enforcement date directly on Qiwa as implementation schedules can adjust.
 This is a hard compliance gate.
-Informal or undocumented arrangements — which have historically been common in smaller firms — will no longer contribute to a company's Nitaqat rating.
+Informal or undocumented arrangements, which have historically been common in smaller firms, will no longer contribute to a company's Nitaqat rating.

 For expats, this matters because it tightens enforcement.
 Companies that were skating by with nominal Saudi hires will face immediate reclassification if their documentation doesn't hold up.
 That creates urgency for employers to either formalize arrangements or replace expat headcount to maintain compliance.